 The only style of leadership that God approves of in the Church is the Servant-Leadership.
 Jesus Christ taught and demonstrated to His disciples what it means to be a Servant-Leader.

-Until this God-ordained style of leadership is embraced and adopted by men and women in the leadership positions in the Church, we should not expect a glorious, holy, and dynamic Church.
+Until this God-ordained style of leadership is embraced and adopted by men and women in the leadership positions in the Church, we should not expect a dynamic Church.

-Likewise, today’s spiritual weak, lukewarm, corrupt, worldly and immoral Church is a product of the present popular and celebrated “Egocentric-Leadership” in the Church.
+Likewise, today’s spiritual weak, lukewarm, worldly and self-centred Church is a product of the present popular and celebrated “Egocentric-Leadership” in the Church.

 We certainly need to take a closer look at Jesus and the early apostles’ leadership style with a view of discovering and understanding the true meaning, nature and goals of servant-leadership.

 A Servant-Leader is simply a leader who serves according to the principles, pattern, or model of Jesus Christ.

 The Lord Jesus Christ is a perfect example of a Servant-Leader!